Aix-en-Provence: Sights

+Cobbled square with shuttered historic façades and a central fountain in the old town of Aix-en-Provence.

 The Cours Mirabeau is a wide thoroughfare, planted with double rows of plane trees, bordered by fine houses and decorated by fountains.
 It follows the line of the old city wall, and divides the town into two sections.
 The new town extends to the south and west; the old town, with its narrow, irregular streets, and its old mansions dating from the 16th, 17th and 18th centuries, lies to the north.
 Situated on this avenue, which is lined on one side with banks and on the other with cafés, is the Deux Garçons, the most famous brasserie in Aix.
 Built in 1792, it was frequented by the likes of Paul Cézanne, Émile Zola and Ernest Hemingway.
 On 3 November 2019, Les Deux Garçons was devastated by a fire that engulfed the entire building, leaving the much loved establishment just a shell.